 The Committee regularly monitors, reviews and evaluates our executive compensation program to ensure that it provides reasonable compensation ranges at appropriate levels and remains competitive and effective.
-The Committee engages Mercer Human Resource Consulting, an independent human resources and compensation consulting firm which we refer to as Mercer, to assist the Committee in its monitoring, review and evaluation and to otherwise provide assistance and guidance to the Committee on executive officer and director compensation matters.
+The Committee engages Mercer Human Resource Consulting, an independent human resources and compensation consulting firm, which we refer to as Mercer, to assist the Committee in its monitoring, review and evaluation and to otherwise provide assistance and guidance to the Committee on executive officer and director compensation matters.
+Mercer is a wholly owned subsidiary of Marsh & McLennan Companies, Inc. The Committee first engaged Mercer in fiscal year 2009 following a robust procurement process involving multiple consulting firms.
+Mercer emerged from that process as the Committee's provider of choice based on its level of expertise and financial and strategic fit.
 Mercer reports directly to the Committee and attends all meetings of the Committee.
-The Committee has sole authority for the appointment, compensation and oversight of Mercer and its affiliates for executive officer and director compensation matters.
+The Committee has sole authority for the appointment, removal, replacement, compensation and oversight of Mercer and its affiliates for executive officer and director compensation matters.

-Mercer and its affiliates provide a wide range of executive officer and director compensation consulting services for the Committee.
+Mercer provides a wide range of executive officer and director compensation consulting services for the Committee.
 Mercer prepares and provides to the Committee a comprehensive annual review of base salaries, target annual cash incentive compensation, target long-term incentive compensation and target total cash and direct compensation for all of our executive officers.
 Mercer uses this annual review to advise the Committee with respect to the effectiveness and competitiveness of our executive compensation program.
 The Committee uses this annual review to establish compensation levels and to otherwise ensure that our executive compensation program remains competitive and effective.

 Mercer prepares the annual review by using proxy statement data and surveys published by leading human resources and compensation consultants to conduct market analyses of base salaries, target annual bonuses, target long-term incentive compensation and target total cash and direct compensation offered to executives of other companies operating in the industrial machinery industry with revenues and market values comparable to ours, which we refer to as the Peer Group.
 Mercer also uses broader market data on companies outside of the Peer Group to the extent that it is available and appropriate.

 The Committee regularly reviews and updates the Peer Group to make sure that it consists of companies which directly compete with us for talented employees and shareholder investment and that it otherwise represents a meaningful group of peers.
-The Peer Group for fiscal year 2011, which was the same as the Peer Group for fiscal year 2010, consisted of the following companies:
+In evaluating the Peer Group companies, the Committee looks for companies in the Diversified Industrials industry/sector with similar characteristics and business strategies to ours.
+The Peer Group for fiscal year 2013 consisted of the following companies:

-- · Caterpillar Inc.
+- Caterpillar Inc.

-- · Cooper Industries, Ltd.

 - Cummins Inc.

 - Danaher Corporation

 - Deere & Company

 - Dover Corporation

 - Eaton Corporation

 - Emerson Electric Co.

-- · Flowserve Corporation
+- Flowserve Corporation

-- Goodrich Corporation

 - Honeywell International, Inc.

-- · Illinois Tool Works Inc.
+- Illinois Tool Works Inc.

-- Ingersoll-Rand Company Limited
+- Ingersoll-Rand Company Limited •

-- ITT Corporation
+ITT Corporation

 - Johnson Controls, Inc.

 - Pall Corporation

 - Rockwell Automation, Inc.

-- · SPX Corporation
+- SPX Corporation

 - Textron, Inc.

-Other executive officer and director compensation consulting services provided for the Committee by Mercer and its affiliates during fiscal year 2011 included:
+Other executive officer and director compensation consulting services provided for the Committee by Mercer during fiscal year 2013 included: